-The UNESCO World Heritage Site of Chichén Itzá is an ancient Mayan capital and the most famous of all the archeological sites on the Yucatán Peninsula in Mexico.
+The UNESCO World Heritage Site of Chichén Itzá is an ancient Mayan capital and the most famous of all the archaeological sites on the Yucatán Peninsula in Mexico.

 Built between the 9th and 12th century, the sacred city is located 75 miles east of Merida, and covers an area of approximately six square miles where hundreds of buildings once stood.
 It is a beautifully restored collection of stepped pyramids, temples, columned arcades and other stone structures that were inhabited by the Maya between AD 750 and AD 1000.
 Its centerpiece is the magnificent Pyramid of Kukulcan (or El Castillo), which was named one of the New Seven Wonders of the World in 2007 and rises to about 100 feet.
 We highly recommend a visit as part of your vacation to Mexico, as it is a fascinating site with an interesting history.